Dave (rapper): 2017–2018: Game Over and Singles

 Throughout 2017, Dave released a series of non-album singles.
 The track "Samantha" with J Hus peaked at 63 on the Official Singles Chart, becoming the third biggest song to not chart in the top 40 in 2017, Dave also released the tracks "Revenge", "Tequila", and "100M's", the latter of which featured on Nike's Born Mercurial advert in 2018.
-Dave made his television debut in May on BBC's Later... with Jools Holland where he performed his song ‘Picture Me’ alongside playing the piano.
+Dave made his television debut in May on the BBC's Later... with Jools Holland where he performed his song ‘Picture Me’ alongside playing the piano.

-Dave toured throughout the first half of the year performing a few sold-out headline shows in the UK including two nights at O2 Academy Islington and making his first appearances at festivals such as Wireless and Reading and Leeds Festival.
-He also toured North America for the first time on a joint tour with AJ Tracey.
+Dave toured throughout the first half of 2017, with multiple sold-out headline shows in the UK.
+These dates included two nights at O2 Academy Islington, and his first appearances at festivals such as Wireless and Reading and Leeds Festival.
+He also toured North America for the first time, on a joint tour with AJ Tracey.

 On 9 October 2017, Dave announced his second extended play, Game Over.
 The EP was preceded by the track "Question Time".
 During the song Dave hosts his own "Question Time" posing pointed questions directly at the Prime Minister at that time, Theresa May, the former PM, David Cameron, and the then leader of the Labour Party in 2017, Jeremy Corbyn.
 The EP Game Over was released on 3 November 2017 independently for streaming and digital download alongside the single "No Words".
 Game Over debuted at number 13 on the UK Albums Chart and 'No Words' debuted at 18 before eventually peaking at 17 on 11 January 2018.
-Following the release of the EP Dave toured a sold-out tour in the UK and Australia, the later of which he was touring for the first time.
+Following the release of the EP Dave toured a sold-out tour in the UK and Australia, the latter of which he was touring for the first time.

 Dave won his first MOBO Award for the Best Newcomer Act at the 2017 ceremony on 29 November 2017.
 He received his first Brit Award nomination for British Breakthrough Act at the 2018 Brit Awards which he lost out to Dua Lipa.
 Dave also became the youngest ever winner of an Ivor Novello Award at the age of 19, winning Best Contemporary Song for his politically charged track "Question Time" at the 2018 Awards.

 Dave put out his first single after the release of his Game Over EP with the track "Hangman" on 27 February 2018.
 In the autumn Dave embarked on his first ever tour of Europe.
 After a seven-month hiatus, Dave released the self-produced track "Funky Friday", featuring rapper Fredo, on 4 October 2018.
-The song debuted at number one on the UK Singles Chart, being only the third song to do so in 2018.
-It became the first song by a British rapper to peak at number one on the UK Singles Chart as a lead artist since 2015.
-This feat also meant that Dave secured his first ever number one single, as well as his first Top 10 single.
+The song debuted at number 1 on the UK Singles Chart, being only the third song to do so in 2018.
+It became the first song by a British rapper to peak at number 1 on the UK Singles Chart as a lead artist since 2015.
+This feat also meant that Dave secured his first ever number 1 single, as well as his first Top 10 single.